How much does the winner of the College Football Playoff National Championship earn?

 How much do teams get for making the College Football Playoff?

 As of 2021-22, each conference receives $6 million from the College Football Playoff for each team selected for a semifinal game and a further $4 million for each team that plays in a non-playoff bowl under the College Football Playoff.
-Where the National Championship Game itself is concerned, it’s important to know that there is no additional payout, only additional expenses such as travel, accommodation and food are covered.
+Where the National Championship Game itself is concerned, there must be no additional payout; only additional expenses such as travel, accommodation, and food are covered.

 Where does the College Football Playoff money go?